Enhanced diffusivity in microscopically reversible active matter: Summary and implications for experiments

-{\it Summary and implications for experiments.---} We have identified several unique features resulting from the microscopic reversibility in the generic model of stochastic nanoswimmer with the microscopically reversible active propulsion.
+We have identified several unique features resulting from the microscopic reversibility in the generic model of stochastic nanoswimmer with the microscopically reversible active propulsion.
 These include enhancements of the mobility and the short- and long-time diffusion constants as compared to the passive dynamics and to the active dynamics not obeying MR. Furthermore, the diffusion constants are force-dependent, which makes our predictions particularly relevant for experiments with nanoswimmers acted upon by external forces.

-In such experiments, measurements of the mean particle position~\eqref{eq:xmean_exact} shall give us the active diffusivity $\DaO$ provided the passive mobility $\mu$ is known \footnote{The passive mobility can be calculated based on the Stokes relation: $1/\mu = 6 \pi \eta R$, where $\eta$ is the dynamic viscosity and $R$ denotes the hydrodynamic radius of the nanoswimmer.}.
-Alternatively, $\DaO$ can be obtained from the short-time diffusivity~\eqref{eq:MSD_smalltime_exact} at zero external force.
+In such experiments, measurements of the mean particle position~\eqref{eq:xmean_exact} shall give us the active diffusivity $\DaO$ provided the passive mobility $\mu$ is known.\footnote{The passive mobility can be calculated based on the Stokes relation: $1/\mu = 6 \pi \eta R$, where $\eta$ is the dynamic viscosity and $R$ denotes the hydrodynamic radius of the nanoswimmer.} Alternatively, $\DaO$ can be obtained from the short-time diffusivity~\eqref{eq:MSD_smalltime_exact} at zero external force.
 The value of $\DaO$ is crucial for understanding the enhancements of the particle diffusion constants in~\eqref{eq:MSD_smalltime_exact} and~\eqref{eq:D_full}.
 It is present also in the macroscopic approximation, where the discrete nature of active propulsion can be disregarded.
-At this coarsegrained level of description, $\DaO$ contributes to the enhancement of the overall mobility and to the both diffusivities [Eqs.~\eqref{eq:MSD_smalltime_macro} and \eqref{eq:D_macro}].
-If in addition to $\DaO$ the reaction rates $k_\pm^{(0)}$ for the active propulsion are known, we can estimate the elementary active displacement $\delta r$ based on the definition of $\DaO$ in Eq.~\eqref{eq:DaO}.
+At this coarse grained level of description, $\DcM$ (the macroscopic counterpart of $\DaO$) contributes to the enhancement of the overall mobility and to the both diffusivities [Eqs.~\eqref{eq:MSD_smalltime_macro} and \eqref{eq:D_macro}].
+If in addition to $\DaO$ the reaction rates $k_\pm^{(0)}$ for the active propulsion are known, we can estimate the elementary active displacement $\delta r$ based on the definition of $\DaO$ in \eqref{eq:DaO}.
 This estimate can give us the mean active velocity $\vaO$~\eqref{eq:vaO}, which also contributes to the enhancement of the long-time diffusion constant~\eqref{eq:D_full}.